 There are no food or drink restrictions for your child prior to this test.
 Before you and your child come to the hospital for your test, use simple language to explain to your child what they should expect during the test.

 We understand that certain tests can be scary for some children.
-A child life specialist is a trained professional who helps children and their families understand and normalize the hospital environment.
-These professionals offer positive coping strategies such as bubbles, movies and books to help the child relax during an exam.
+A child life specialist is a trained professional who help children and their families understand and normalize the hospital environment.
+These professionals offer positive coping strategies using medical play, developmentally appropriate language, and safe exploration of medical equipment to help the child relax during an exam.

 To request a child life specialist for an examination, please call 312.227.3270.

 A technologist will greet you and your child, and they will have your child change into a gown.
 One parent is encouraged to accompany the child.

 We start the exam by taking an initial picture of the abdomen.
 Your child will be asked to lie down on a bed and to position their legs like a butterfly.
 The technologist will wash between the legs with cotton ball and brown soap.
 This might feel a little cold.

 The technologist will then put a tiny tube called a catheter into your child's bladder through a small opening called a urethra.
 A catheter is a small, flexible tube that gives the contrast a pathway to get into the bladder.
 The urethra is the small opening in the body where urine comes out.
 It is important to tell your child to try to hold as still as they can.

 Once the tube is in the bladder, all of the urine will come out the tube.
 When the bladder is empty, the VCUG will begin.

 The technologist will fill your child's bladder with a liquid called barium contrast that will make the picture of their bladder clear.
 The contrast is a safe substance used to visually enhance internal body structures.
 Children need to hold very still when the camera takes the picture.
 The doctor may have your child roll onto both their left and right sides.
 This helps us see any issues within the urinary system.